 Your students probably already know the story of Chester Raccoon and the family secret his mother shares to give her son the reassurance he needs to confront the first day of school.
 A teacher favorite, The Kissing Hand is one of the best books teachers can use to help their new students settle in and make the first day of kindergarten a little less scary.

-Plus, check out these books to get your kids excited about the first day of kindergarten.
+Plus, check out these books to get your students excited about the first day of kindergarten.

 Racoons are the ultimate suburban scavengers.
 That’s why a Chester Scavenger Hunt is the perfect way to help your students get to know their classroom on the first day of school.
 Before reading, place hearts on important features of your classroom like the hand-washing station, aquarium, library, etc. In small groups, lead students on the scavenger hunt, introducing them to all the areas of their new classroom.